mistymyto/mistymyto/README.md

 <!--- This README is used on the public profile --->

 # Introduction
 Hello.
-My name is Kelvin.
-Novice but curious programmer.
+My name is Kelvin, the novice but curious programmer.

 ## Hobbies & Interests
 - Linux sysadmin